axelromero99/readmos/README.md

 READMOS is open source!
 Feel free to contribute to this project.

 ### Live Demos
+You can replace the data with your Github user and the name of your repositories if you want.
 * [Live basic template](https://codesandbox.io/s/readmosbasic-thcy5)
 * [Live Bootstrap 5 template](https://codesandbox.io/s/readmosbootstrap-7ek73?file=/index.html)